 - Clearing Disk Space: When abandoned cache files accumulate over time, they may start taking up a large portion of your hard disk.
 If your system is running out of memory, clearing the cache will help free up disk space.

 - Improve Performance: If storage space is low, it will slow down the system.
 Therefore, clearing the cache will improve system performance.

 - Preventing Errors: Cache files can get corrupted over time, causing various errors, some of which can crash Windows.
 Regular cache clearing prevents these errors and keeps your system healthy.

 Now that you understand the importance of clearing the system cache, let’s take a look at the different ways you can clear the cache in your Windows 11.

-There are various inbuilt programs and features which help to clear the cache on your Windows 11 PC/Laptop along with manually clearing it from its storage location.
+Some various inbuilt programs and features help to clear the cache on your Windows 11 PC/Laptop along with manually clearing it from its storage location.